 Surface soil in the vicinity of the former metals-plating shop in Facility 550 contains cadmium residue.
 The list of chlorinated COCs for SS015 groundwater includes TCE, cis-1,2-DCE, vinyl chloride, 1,2-DCA, and PCE.
 The indicator COC is TCE.
-The maximum concentration of TCE in the groundwater at SS015 is 120 ppb at MW2124x15.
+The maximum concentration of TCE in the groundwater at SS015 is 290 ppb at newly installed IW2769x15.
 The federal and State of California drinking water standards for TCE is 5 ppb.
 Appendix H of the Summary of Remedial Investigation Data and Risk Management Decisions for Human Health at NEWIOU Sites (URS, 2004) presents a more detailed description of the human health risk assessment for this site.